First 'extreme' solar storm in 20 years brings spectacular auroras

 Fluctuating magnetic fields associated with geomagnetic storms induce currents in long wires, including power lines, which can potentially lead to blackouts.
 Long pipelines can also become electrified, leading to engineering problems.

-Spacecraft are also at risk from high doses of radiation, though the atmosphere prevents this from reaching Earth.
+Spacecraft are also at risk from high doses of radiation, although the atmosphere prevents this from reaching Earth.

 Officials said people should have the normal backup plans in place for power outages, such as having flashlights, batteries and radios at hand.

-The most powerful geomagnetic storm in recorded history, known as the Carrington Event, occurred in September 1859, named after British astronomer Richard Carrington.
+The most powerful geomagnetic storm in recorded history, known as the Carrington Event after British astronomer Richard Carrington, occurred in September 1859.

 Excess currents on telegraph lines at that time caused electrical shocks to technicians and even set some telegraph equipment ablaze.